Arachnophobia: Causes

-Evolutionary
+Evolutionary view

-An evolutionary reason for the phobia remains unresolved.
+Several evolutionary explanations for arachnophobia have been proposed.
 One view, especially held in evolutionary psychology, is that the presence of venomous spiders led to the evolution of a fear of spiders, or made the acquisition of a fear of spiders especially easy.
-However, there is no evidence that during the Pleistocene there were a sufficient number of venomous African spider fauna to trigger such an evolutionary fear.
-Like all traits, there is variability in the intensity of fear of spiders, and those with more intense fears are classified as phobic.
 Being relatively small, spiders do not fit the usual criterion for a threat in the animal kingdom where size is a factor, but they can have medically significant venom and/or cause skin irritation with their setae.
-However, a phobia is an irrational fear as opposed to a rational fear.

 By ensuring that their surroundings were free from spiders, arachnophobes would have had a reduced risk of being bitten in ancestral environments, giving them a slight advantage over non-arachnophobes in terms of survival.

-However, having a disproportionate fear of spiders in comparison to other, potentially dangerous creatures present during Homo sapiens environment of evolutionary adaptiveness may have had drawbacks.
+The evolutionary view is complicated by a lack of evidence of a sufficient number of dangerous spider species in Africa during the Pleistocene to trigger such an evolutionary fear.
+Additionally, having a disproportionate fear of spiders in comparison to other, potentially more dangerous creatures present during Homo sapiens environment of evolutionary adaptiveness may have had drawbacks.

 In The Handbook of the Emotions (1993), psychologist Arne Öhman studied pairing an unconditioned stimulus with evolutionarily-relevant fear-response neutral stimuli (snakes and spiders) versus evolutionarily-irrelevant fear-response neutral stimuli (mushrooms, flowers, physical representation of polyhedra, firearms, and electrical outlets) on human subjects and found that ophidiophobia (fear of snakes) and arachnophobia required only one pairing to develop a conditioned response while mycophobia, anthophobia, phobias of physical representations of polyhedra, firearms, and electrical outlets required multiple pairings and went extinct without continued conditioning while the conditioned ophidiophobia and arachnophobia were permanent.